-Project Title: If your project title has changed since you submitted your SF-424 through Grants.gov, provide a new project title in the text field below.
-Text cannot be formatted (e.g., bold, italics).
+Project Title: If your project title has changed since you submitted through Grants.gov, provide a new project title in the text field below.
 If you have no changes, leave the text as is.
 Do not type "N/A" as this will replace the previously submitted project title.

-Project Description: If your project description has changed since you submitted your SF-424 through Grants.gov, provide a new description in the text field below.
-Text cannot be formatted (e.g., bold, italics).
+Project Description: If your project description has changed since you submitted through Grants.gov, provide a new description in the text field below.
 If you have no changes, leave the text as is.
 Do not type "N/A" as this will replace the previously submitted project description.

-Major Project Activities: This serves as the project narrative.
+Major Project Activities: This is the project narrative.
+The information that you provide will be evaluated against the "Review Criteria" by reviewers, so make sure your narrative addresses the "Review Criteria."
 Describe the proposed project.
 Be as thorough and specific as possible about the activities that will take place during the allowable project period.
 Where relevant, include information on any additional public components such as educational or outreach activities associated with the project.
 Do not describe unrelated organizational programming.
 If applicable, identify any works of art that will be central to the project and the reason for their selection.
+For project components involving content creation, please provide details about the content, themes, and processes to develop the created works.
 (4,000 Character Limit, including spaces)

 Selection of Key Individuals: Briefly describe the process and criteria for the selection of key individuals who will be involved in this project (e.g. primary artist(s), project director, artistic director, executive director, teaching artist, curator, editor, folklorist, conductor).
 Where relevant, name the key individuals and describe their involvement in the development of the project to date.
-Where they remain to be selected, describe the procedures that you plan to follow and the qualifications that you seek.
+If you are applying for a project for which the key individuals are not yet identified, describe the process for selecting them, i.e., open submissions, reading committee, selection by the artistic director, etc., and the qualifications that you seek.
 (1,000 Character Limit, including spaces)